 Airway disorders can affect how babies and children breathe, eat, swallow, and sleep.
 They may be diagnosed before birth or develop over time as the result of an infection or traumatic injury.
-Duke pediatric otolaryngologists work closely with experts in many pediatric specialties to diagnose and treat your child’s condition.
-We work with you and your child to help them eat, sleep, swallow, and breathe as normally as possible.
+Duke pediatric otolaryngologists (ENTs) work closely with experts in many pediatric specialties to diagnose and treat your child’s condition.
+We also work with you and your child to help improve eating, sleeping, swallowing, and breathing.

 Understanding Airway Disorders

-There are many different conditions that can affect your child’s ability to function normally.
+There are many different conditions that can affect your child’s airway.

-- Children may be born with throat, trachea, or nasal passages that are too narrow to let air and food flow comfortably or allow swallowing to happen naturally.
-These may include:
+Children may be born with throat, trachea, or nasal passages that are too narrow to let air and food flow comfortably or allow swallowing to happen naturally.
+Specific conditions include:

 - Subglottic stenosis